iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/01_Straight.rst

    : Particle properties

-| Return the time step to the beginning, and select :menuselection:`Animation(A) --> Start/Stop Animation(S)` from the main menu to play the animation.
+| Return the time step to the beginning, and select :menuselection:`Animation --> Start/Stop Animation` from the main menu to play the animation.

 .. figure:: images/01/GELATO/animation_start.png
    :width: 100%